An Overview of Tivicay (Dolutegravir)

 Dolutegravir can cause serious, life-threatening side effects.
-These include allergic reactions and liver problems.
+These include allergic (hypersensitivity) reactions and liver problems.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

-Do not take dolutegravir if you take dofetilide.
+Do not take dolutegravir if you take dofetilide (a medicine used to treat an irregular heartbeat).
 Taking dolutegravir and dofetilide can cause side effects that may be life threatening.

 While taking dolutegravir, it is important to keep all of your appointments with your health care provider.

 Dolutegravir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in combination with:

 Dolutegravir is always used in combination with other HIV medicines.